MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configuration/markdown-options.md

 See [Markdown Options](https://jekyllrb.com/docs/configuration/markdown/) in the Jekyll docs.

-The typical Jekyll setup uses Kramdown, which is covered there.
+The typical Jekyll set up uses Kramdown, which is covered there.

 Here are the default settings: